go-QA/goQA/README.md

 }
 ```

-Define a struct that has the `goQA.TestCase` struct inside.
+So, let's define a struct that has the `goQA.TestCase` struct inside.
 This struct already is part of 'ITestCase' interface and has logger, test methods, critical section,
 parmeter handling, and all the good stuff you need.
 YYou need to call the `Init()` before running and should at least override `Run()` so it does
 something.

- Create a test case as a truct:
+ ###Create a test case struct:

  ```go
 type Test1 struct {